 How to apply

-- Eligibility: Participants, 9-years and older.
-Those younger than 9-years may contact the program director for special consideration.
+- Eligibility: Participants, 14-years and older.
+Parents of those younger than 14-years may contact the program director for special consideration.

 - Application process: To apply, complete the online registration form.
 No auditions are required for enrollment.
 Late applications will not be accepted.